google/WebFundamentals/src/content/en/fundamentals/primers/service-worker/update-a-service-worker.markdown

   - mattgaunt
 ---

-There will be a point in time where your service worker will need updating.
-When that time comes, you'll need to follow these steps:
+<p class="intro">There will be a point in time where your service worker will
+  need updating.
+When that time comes, you'll need to follow these steps:</p>

 1. Update your service worker JavaScript file.
 When the user navigates to your site, the browser tries to redownload the script file that defined the service worker in the background.
-If there is even a byte's difference in the service worker file compared to what it currently has, it considers it 'new'.
+If there is even a byte's difference in the service worker file compared to what it currently has, it considers it _new_.
-2. Your new service worker will be started and the install event will be fired.
+2. Your new service worker will be started and the `install` event will be fired.
-3. At this point the old service worker is still controlling the current pages so the new service worker will enter a "waiting" state.
+3. At this point the old service worker is still controlling the current pages so the new service worker will enter a `waiting` state.
 4. When the currently open pages of your site are closed, the old service worker will be killed and the new service worker will take control.
-5. Once your new service worker takes control, its activate event will be fired.
+5. Once your new service worker takes control, its `activate` event will be fired.

 One common task that will occur in the `activate` callback is cache management.